coder/code-server/doc/FAQ.md

 information from the following places:

 1. stdout
-2. The most recently created directory in the `~/.local/share/code-server/logs` directory
+2. The most recently created directory in the `~/.local/share/code-server/logs` directory.
 3. The browser console and network tabs.

 Additionally, collecting core dumps (you may need to enable them first) if